ironoa/polkadot-k8s-payouts/README.md

 ## Claimer Account

 This is a hot wallet you deploy onto the cluster.
-It's job is to sign and send the payoutStakers extrinsics for your monitored accounts.
+Its job is to sign and send the payoutStakers extrinsics for your monitored accounts.
 To do so, it is obviusly gonna pay some negligible fees for the transactions submissions.
 For this reason, that wallet should be founded ( just a few euros and then you can forget about it )

 ### Security